Ernő Mesterházy: Film production career

 Mesterházy has been involved in the film industry since the early 1990s.
-Between 1993 and 2002 he produced a document film-series in South-East Asia called “Indiék” with Gábor Rohonyi, Nimród Antal and István Szaladják as the directors and István Szatmáry and Péter Vajda as cameramen.
+Between 1993 and 2002 he produced a documentary series in South-East Asia called Indiék with Gábor Rohonyi, Nimród Antal and István Szaladják as the directors and István Szatmáry and Péter Vajda as cameramen.

-From 2007 together with his wife Mónika Mécs he actively participates in producing feature films.
-The first significant success was 2007 film's week surprise, where they won the audience's vote with their film called “The End”.
+Since 2007 together with his wife Mónika Mécs, he has actively participated in producing feature films.
+The first significant success was 2007 film's week surprise, where they won the audience's vote with their film called The End.
 After this time period they received more Hungarian and International recognition and acknowledgement.
-One of the most significant national prizes Mesterházy won was with the Hungarian film called “Just the Wind”, which was directed by Benedek Fliegauf.
+One of the most significant national prizes Mesterházy won was with the Hungarian film called Just the Wind, which was directed by Benedek Fliegauf.
 The film competed at the 62nd Berlin International Film Festival, where it won the Jury Grand Prix.

-In 2017 at the Berlin International Film Festival they won the Golden Bear in the main competition section with their film called “On Body and Soul” directed by Ildikó Enyedi.

-Furthermore, the Sydney Film Festival wrapped up their 64th fest by naming “On Body and Soul” as the winner of this year's Sydney Film Prize.
+In 2017 at the Berlin International Film Festival they won the Golden Bear in the main competition section with their film called On Body and Soul directed by Ildikó Enyedi.
+Furthermore, the Sydney Film Festival wrapped up their 64th fest by naming On Body and Soul the winner of that year's Sydney Film Prize.